Six spectacular ways to grow together.

 Get ready to roll up your sleeves and showcase your green thumb with these fun family ideas:

 Admire the best.
 Head to some of the best gardens in the Twin Cities area for ideas and inspiration.
-Check out the Edible Garden at Como Park Zoo & Conservatory, or the weekend family activities at the Minnesota Landscape Arboretum.
+Check out Como Park Zoo & Conservatory, or the weekend family activities at the Minnesota Landscape Arboretum.

 Plan together.
 Take a family trip to the farmer’s market to see the possibilities, and then plot your garden goods as a group.
 Narrow your list to items that are native to Minnesota—check out the Department of Agriculture’s guide for what’s in season throughout the year.